All Episodes

 What makes you so passionate?

-Why do you believe the four minutes will give you the benefits of your promising people?
+Why do you believe that four minutes will give you the benefits you were promising people?

-Oh, I believe it'll give you the benefits that we've been promising because it's a quick workout.
+I believe it will give you the benefits that we've been promising because it's a quick workout.

-And uh everybody knows if you do a hit workout or a high-intense interval training type of workout, once you're done working out, your metabolism's still running, you're still sweating.
+And everybody knows if you do a hit workout, a high-intense interval training type of workout, once you're done working out, your metabolism is still running, you're still sweating.

-So say if you do a hit workout opposed to jogging, you'll learn you'll lose the same amount of calories in a shorter amount of time.
+So, say if you do a hit workout opposed to jogging, you'll lose the same amount of calories in a shorter amount of time.

 That's the promise.